-In addition to prior achievement, growth percentile calculations for EOCTs also depend on test sequence and timing (i.e., year taken).
+In addition to prior achievement, growth percentile calculations for EOCTs also depend on test sequence and timing (i.e., year and administration period taken).
 SGPs will be produced for all sequences for which there are a sufficient number of students to model growth reliably.
-This includes students who repeat EOCT courses.
+This includes students who repeat EOCT courses or take them on a block schedule.
 For uncommon sequences with few students (e.g., students who were in the 8th grade in 2011 and took US History as 9th-graders in 2012), those students will not receive growth percentiles.